siserin/blind9/doc/arm/managed-keys.rst

 Dynamic Trust Anchor Management
 -------------------------------

-BIND is able to maintain DNSSEC trust anchors using RFC 5011 key management.
+BIND is able to maintain DNSSEC trust anchors using :rfc:`5011` key management.
 This feature allows ``named`` to keep track of changes to critical DNSSEC keys without any need for the operator to make changes to configuration files.